anikachamoli/advance-python-excel-automation/README.md

 ## Requirements

-Before you start, ensure that you have the following installed:
+Before we start, ensure that we have the following installed:

 - **Python 3.x**
 - **pandas**: Used for data manipulation.